myyleah/myyleah/README.md

-- 👋 Hi, I’m @myyleah
+-  Hi, I’m Myleah J!
-- 👀 I’m interested in learing more about coding.
+-  I’m interested in learing more about coding.
-- 🌱 I’m currently learning C#, HTML, CSS, JAVASCRIPT AND SQL.
+-  I’m currently learning C#, HTML, CSS, JAVASCRIPT AND SQL.
-- 📫 How to reach me ...
+- Comptuer Informations Systems Major at the University of Louisville.